anuza22/Web-Dev_Project/README.md

-# Book Fest
+# Kitap.Al

-Book Fest is an online platform designed to enhance the book purchasing and reading experience for users.
+Kitap.Al is an online platform designed to enhance the book purchasing and reading experience for users.
 With features such as book ratings, categorization, recommendations, notifications, and user reviews, Book Fest aims to provide a comprehensive solution for book enthusiasts.

 ## How it Works